Reporting through AUSTRAC Online

 - Spreadsheet - for multiple transactions of the same type of AML/CTF Act report.
 This method is useful for reporting entities with medium volumes of reports.
 This method is not available for FTR Act report types.

 - Extraction - for reporting entities with large volumes of reports.
-All businesses wishing to use this method are required to undergo a 'test file' process prior to submitting reports through AUSTRAC Online.
-To schedule testing with AUSTRAC, contact the Data Integrity team at email@example.com or phone 02 9950 0447.
+All reporting entities wishing to use this method are required to undergo an 'XML test file' process prior to being able to submit reports via the XML reporting method through their AUSTRAC Online business account.
+For further information and support, contact the AUSTRAC Client Information Services section at email@example.com or telephone 1300 021 037.
 This method is not available for FTR Act report types.

 How to advise AUSTRAC if an incorrect transaction report is submitted